-It's been a while since I published regimental number sequences and so here are a few regimental numbers with corresponding joining dates for men of the 1st Northumberland Brigade, Royal Field Artillery.
-This was a Territorial Force unit which comprised the 1st, 2nd and 3rd Northumberland Batteries.
+It's been a while since I published regimental number sequences and so here are a few regimental numbers with corresponding joining dates for men of the 1st Northumbrian Brigade, Royal Field Artillery.
+This was a Territorial Force unit which comprised the 1st, 2nd and 3rd Northumbrian Batteries.
 The range below covers the period 1908 until June 1915.

 309 joined on 8th April 1908